lewesmint/Public_Trash/kubeguide/definitive-quarkus-native-minikube-guide-vscode.md

-# Definitive Guide: Deploying Native Quarkus Microservices on Minikube (Quarkus CLI Version)
+# Definitive Guide: Deploying Native Quarkus Microservices on Minikube (VS Code Extension Version)

 ## Overview

 This is the definitive "idiot's guide" for deploying native Quarkus microservices on minikube, starting from a plain Ubuntu Noble (24.04) installation.
 This guide combines comprehensive coverage with production-ready features and has been tested and validated on Ubuntu 24.04.3 LTS.

-**🆕 CLI VERSION**: This version uses the modern Quarkus CLI instead of Maven archetype commands for project creation.
+**🆕 VS CODE VERSION**: This version uses the Visual Studio Code Quarkus extension for a complete GUI-based development experience.

-**Target Audience**: Any developer with a fresh Ubuntu Noble system who needs to deploy a native Quarkus microservice to Kubernetes with production-ready patterns.
+**Target Audience**: Any developer with a fresh Ubuntu Noble system who prefers VS Code and wants to deploy a native Quarkus microservice to Kubernetes with production-ready patterns.

 **What You'll Build**: A native Quarkus REST microservice with multiple endpoints, comprehensive monitoring, security features, containerized and deployed to minikube with registry integration.